zhqtdhzh/hello-world/README.md

 # hello-world
-activity 1 using Github.com
+activity 1 using Github.com.
-An old boy plays aroud for twiddling pieces code Facing to a esoteric mulitverse of computationism
+An old boy plays aroud for twiddling pieces code.
+Facing to a esoteric mulitverse of computationism,
 He says, "Hello world!"